finom/seemple-examples-and-tutorials/matreshka-array/README.md

 - ``sandbox`` property is bound to ``.users`` element creating a sandbox (class boundary effect on HTML).
 - ``container`` property is bound to ``:sandbox tbody`` element determining HTML node where the rendered array items will be inserted into.
-- add the passed data to the array with the help of [recreate](https://matreshka.io/#!Matreshka.Array-recreate) method.
+- Add the passed data to the array with the help of [recreate](https://matreshka.io/#!Matreshka.Array-recreate) method.

 That's good enough.
 But we're going to use all the awesomeness of ECMASCript 2015 and we're going to use ``super`` call to fill the collection with passed data.